Uncle-Rick/hello-world/README.md

 # hello-world
-I am older and just starting programming projects
+I am older and just starting programming projects.
 I want to learn how to update the LinkSprite.io site with an LinkNode D1 "Update" command.